 For a number of years, market analysts have been writing about the evolution of traditional data warehouses.
-It started with the development of a scalable distributed file system for large distributed data-intensive applications (e.g., Google File System).
-It continued with new programming frameworks to support the processing and storage of extremely large data sets in a distributed computing environment (Hadoop, Spark, et cetera).
+From scalable distributed file system for large distributed data-intensive applications (e.g., Google File System) to new programming frameworks to support the processing and storage of extremely large data sets in a distributed computing environment (Hadoop, Spark, et cetera), data warehouses have evolved.

 Data Warehouses and Data Lakes

 Market analysts agree the data warehouse, built upon a relational database, will continue to be the primary analytic database for storing much of a company’s core transactional data:

 - sales transactions

 These data warehouses will be augmented by big-data systems, or data lakes.
 Data lakes are repositories for large volumes of machine-generated, unstructured data:

 - videos and images

 The data lake will be also used as a repository for more granular transactional data or older transactional data which is not stored in the relational data warehouse.

 Even though this new information architecture consists of multiple physical data repositories and formats, the logical architecture is a single integrated data platform, spanning the relational data warehouse and the data lake.